 I feel like I am in a romantic period film set.

 There is even a fully operational hand signal cabin, one of only nine in Queensland.

-And the Tea Room serves the most amazing fresh scones.
-But did I forget to mention the best fresh fruit mango smoothies I have ever tasted?
+The Tea Room serves the most amazing fresh scones and the best fresh fruit mango smoothies I have ever tasted.